bozazec/shooting-ducks-gestures/README.md

 Created using Gemini 2.5 prop exp 03-25

-## Make this game politically controversial
+## Do not make this game politically controversial
-Change the duck image at location `static/assets/pumpaj.png`
+Please do not change the duck image at location `static/assets/pumpaj.png`

 ## Features
 - Real-time hand tracking using MediaPipe Hands